Power Generation Safety PPE

 Working around any power generation equipment involves electric systems to create its source of power, which presents the risk of electric shock.
 Whether its repairs or other work on or related to high-voltage equipment, PPE for power generation workers should also account for electric shock.

-Equipment or certain parts that may be “de-energized” should be handled with caution and wearing the proper PPE to protect from the hazards that equipment may present.
+Equipment or certain parts that may be “de-energized” should be handled with caution and the proper PPE should be worn to protect from the hazards that equipment may present.
 Arc flashes and electrical shock can affect workers without donning PPE such as gloves or using approved tools during these tasks.

 Electric insulated voltage gloves, from class 00-4, should be handled with caution and proper PPE or power generation safety equipment when working on repairs or installation on energized equipment in the power generation industry.
 The electrical glove and leather protectors should be worn together even when working on equipment that is considered de-energized.